DocAdam/adamthepugh/site/docs/data-analytics/overview.md

 # Data & Analytics Overview

-I use data as a practical support tool for documentation work.
+I use data as a support tool for documentation work.

 That includes understanding workload, tracking progress, improving visibility, identifying patterns, and making better decisions about content and process.
-I’m interested in analytics when they help clarify reality, not when they just create more dashboards nobody uses.
+I’m interested in analytics when they clarify reality, not when they just create more dashboards nobody uses.

 ## Where data fits into my work